-Our CottonInfo technical specialists each focus on one of these topics, and our regional development officers are standing by to assist you apply this information on your farm - so, for more, contact our team today!
+Our CottonInfo technical leads each focus on one of these topics, and our regional extension officers are standing by to assist you apply this information on your farm - so, for more, contact our team today!

 Biosecurity is the management of the risk of pests and diseases entering, emerging, establishing or spreading, in order to avoid production losses and new management and eradication costs.
 On this page, the CottonInfo team gives you the tips and tools you need to ensure your farm remains biosecurity risk free.

 Carbon-rich organic matter in your soil is essential for the soil's fertility and your crop's health, and healthy riparian vegetation on-farm can act to mitigate and off-set greenhouse gas emissions.
 This carbon farming advice from CottonInfo outlines what you need to know about carbon farming, both on and off your farm.

 Understanding how to use forecasting and weather analysis tools to assess climate risk can assist in better decision making for the upcoming season.
 Factoring this information into your cropping plan provides valuable guidance on the use of expensive crop inputs and can also reduce on-farm greenhouse gas emissions.

 Optimum crop nutrition is essential for maximising cotton yield.
 Inadequate nutrition will reduce the crop's yield potential, while excessive use of fertilisers can also negatively affect your profitability through increased costs, contamination of groundwater, excessive vegetative growth in the crop, and related insect, disease and harvest problems.
 This crop nutrition advice is designed to help you get your crop nutrition spot on.